 Running and Cortisol Levels: What You Need To Know

-Professor Anthony Hackney, co-author of the 2nd edition of the book Sports Endocrinology, warns, though, that a little bit of knowledge on the subject can be dangerous.
+Professor Anthony Hackney, the co-author of the 2nd edition of the book Sports Endocrinology, warns, though, that a little bit of knowledge on the subject can be dangerous.
 Because while the body’s endocrine system is a highly complex and interlinked one, many athletes try to artificially interfere with only one or two of its components.
-Which could lead to disastrous health impacts in the long run.
+Which could lead to disastrous health impacts in the long run?

 One of the lesser known, but very important, components of the endocrine system, is cortisol.
 Generally perceived in a negative light as a result of its association with stress and potential weight gain, this hormone actually plays a vital role in helping your body increase its physical fitness.
 So here’s everything you need to know about the link between cortisol and running.